kornet98/react-swapi-films/README.md

 ### Step 1

-    - Clone this repo to your local machine using https://github.com/kornet98/react-swapi-films.git
+    - Clone this repo to your local machine
 	  - Open in your code editor

 ### Step 2